swath1pen/bioreactor/README.md

-# This is an example build repo for BioEchemBuilds.
+# This is an example build repo for BioEchem⚡Builds Databse

 ### NIH 3D Print Database - Deposit Your Build
 https://3d.nih.gov/<build>
 ### Protocols.io - Deposit Your Protocols